 In order to preclude repetition of previously mastered material, students may apply to waive such a course and replace it with another course.
-Approval for course waiver is granted by the professor who teaches the duplicated course and by the academic dean.
-Waiver forms are available in the seminary office.
+Approval for course waiver is granted by the professor who teaches the duplicate course and by the academic dean.
+Waivers are processed electronically by faculty as Academic Policy Exceptions (APE's).